jmespath-community/jmespath.spec/jep-012-01-raw-string-literals.md

 3. Introduces an ambiguous rule to the JMESPath grammar that requires a prose based specification to resolve the ambiguity in parser implementations.

-The relevant literal grammar rules are currently defined as follows:
+At the time of authoring the original version of this JEP, the relevant literal grammar rules were [then defined](https://github.com/jmespath-community/jmespath.py/commit/95a393e32e5aeb5f984cf2d7811fad75d4e0df95) as follows:

 ```abnf
 literal = "`" json-value "`"